Greek Revival architecture: United States

 While some 18th-century Americans had feared Greek democracy, sometimes called mobocracy, the appeal of ancient Greece rose in the 19th century along with the growing acceptance of democracy.
 This made Greek architecture suddenly more attractive in both the North and the South, for differing ideological purposes: for the North, Greek architecture symbolized the freedom of the Greeks; in the South it symbolized the cultural glories enabled by a slave society.
 Thomas Jefferson owned a copy of the first volume of The Antiquities of Athens.
 He never practiced in the style, but he played an important role in introducing Greek Revival architecture to the United States.

 In 1803, Jefferson appointed Benjamin Henry Latrobe as surveyor of public building, and Latrobe designed a number of important public buildings in Washington, D.C. and Philadelphia, including work on the United States Capitol and the Bank of Pennsylvania.

 Latrobe's design for the U.S. Capitol was an imaginative interpretation of the classical orders not constrained by historical precedent, incorporating American motifs such as corncobs and tobacco leaves.
 This idiosyncratic approach became typical of the American attitude to Greek detailing.
 His overall plan for the Capitol did not survive, though many of his interiors did.
 He also did notable work on the Supreme Court chamber interior in the Capitol (1806–1807), and his masterpiece was the Basilica of the Assumption of the Virgin Mary in Baltimore (1805–1821).

-Latrobe claimed, "I am a bigoted Greek in the condemnation of the Roman architecture", but he did not rigidly impose Greek forms.
+Latrobe said, "I am a bigoted Greek in the condemnation of the Roman architecture", but he did not rigidly impose Greek forms.
 "Our religion," he said, "requires a church wholly different from the temple, our legislative assemblies and our courts of justice, buildings of entirely different principles from their basilicas; and our amusements could not possibly be performed in their theatres or amphitheatres."
 His circle of junior colleagues became an informal school of Greek revivalists, and his influence shaped the next generation of American architects.